When a child has recurring nosebleeds from only one nostril, this can be from leukemia, lymphoma or a cancer inside the sinus cavity.

 There is a big difference between “It CAN cause” and “What is the most likely cause.”

-“Anterior nosebleeds come from the front of the nose and are characterized by a flow of blood out of one nostril when the child is sitting or standing,” says Jacqueline Winkelmann, MD, who’s been a hospital-based pediatrician at CHOC Children’s Hospital in Orange County, CA, and is with CHOC Children’s at Mission Hospital.
+“Anterior nosebleeds come from the front of the nose and are characterized by a flow of blood out of one nostril when the child is sitting or standing,” says Jacqueline Winkelmann, MD, whose experience includes that of chief medical officer, pediatric hospitalist and former chief-of-staff, Orange County, CA.

 Single Nostril Nosebleeds in Kids: Dry House or Cancer?